Thelma-Dev/Merci-Chocolat/public/README.md

 ## Merci Chocolat

-This project involves building a web page with React making use of components and props.
+A basic web page consisting of a header, banner, gallery section and a footer using React (components and props).

 ### Demo